Carpet beetle life cycle

 The larvae can be found indoors and outdoors, as well.
 Inside, they hide in places where they can easily access food such as hair, dandruff, dead skin and dead insects.
 This means they can damage leather books, carpets and rugs, stuffed animals and furs.

 Outside, the larvae can thrive in nests where they provide food like hair or bird feathers.
 Carpet beetle larvae are not known to possess any serious health dangers but can irritate the skin because of the bristles.

 The next stage is when larvae grow into pupae.
 Depending on the conditions and mostly the temperature this pupal stage can last between two and three weeks.
 During this period the larvae hibernate and develop in a cocoon that is white in colour.
 Usually, carpet beetles pupae emerge into adults during the spring and summer seasons.
 The pupal stage happens near the larval source of food.
 Do carpet beetles die in the winter?
 These creatures are cold-blooded.
 Because their blood is as cold as the temperature of the air around them, their bodies freeze and they die.

 Carpet beetles reach their adult stage for about 9 months up to two years.
 When they become adults, the beetles survive only a few months.
 They are considered to be less harmful than larvae.
 Usually, carpet beetles can enter your home through open doors and windows by flying inside.

 Adults can reach up to 4mm in length and have an oval shape.
 Depending on their type the beetles can vary in colour.
 Furniture carpet beetles are black and have yellowish spots.
 Common carpet beetles have black, yellow and white patterns and are covered with scales.
-Black carpet beetles like their name indicates, are very dark brown to black.
+Black carpet beetles like their name indicate, are very dark brown to black.

 Adult carpet beetles feed on the flower’s pollen without damaging it.
 The bugs can rapidly spread around the house and usually hide behind the furniture, carpets or even in non-synthetic clothes.